bearddan2000/dev-docker-desktop-nix-opera-web-browser/README.md

-# docker-desktop-nix-helix-text-editor
+# dev-docker-desktop-nix-opera-web-browser

 ## Description
-A POC for nix package manager loading helix text editor.
+A POC for nix package manager loading opera web browser.

 This is a barebones installation no pluggins where added.